 - Conduct an event to share the findings with the relevant staff in the workplace and raise issues related to safety measures

-The program is targeting professionals working for ministries of health, non-governmental organizations, and humanitarian agencies.
-It’s also valuable for those looking for a career in environmental and occupational health.
+The programs are targeting professionals working for ministries of health, non-governmental organizations, and humanitarian agencies.
+They are also valuable for those looking for a career in environmental and occupational health.

 Training Delivery Method